Palo (religion): Firmas

-Drawings called firmas, their name derived from the Spanish for "signature", play an important role in Palo ritual.
+Drawings called firmas, their name taken from the Spanish for "signature", play an important role in Palo ritual.
 They are alternatively referred to as tratados ("pacts" or "deals").
-The firmas often incorporate lines, arrows, circles, and crosses.
+The firmas often incorporate lines, arrows, circles, and crosses, as well as skulls, suns, and moons.
 They allow the mpungu to enter the ceremonial space, with a sign corresponding to the mpungu that is being invoked drawn at any given ceremony.

 As they facilitate contact between the worlds, the firmas are deemed to be caminos ("roads").
 They also help to establish the will of the living over the dead, directing the action of both the human and spirit participants in a ritual.
-The firmas are akin to the vèvè employed in Haitian Vodou and the anaforuana used by Abakuá members.Firmas may derive from the sigils employed in European ceremonial magic traditions.
+The firmas are akin to the vèvè employed in Haitian Vodou and the anaforuanas used by Abakuá members.Firmas may derive from the sigils employed in European ceremonial magic traditions.
 However, some of the designs commonly found in firmas, such as that of the sun circling the Earth and of a horizon line dividing the worlds, are probably borrowed from traditional Kongo cosmology.

-There are many different designs; some are specific to the mpungu it is intended to invoke, others are specific to a particular munanso congo or to an individual practitioner themselves.
-As they are deemed very powerful, knowledge of the meanings of the firmas are often kept secret, even from new initiates.
+There are many different designs; some are specific to the mpungu it invokes, others to a particular munanso congo or to an individual practitioner.
+As they are deemed very powerful, knowledge of the firmas meanings are often kept secret, even from new initiates.
 Some practitioners have a notebook in which they have drawn the firmas that they use, and from which they may teach others.

 Before a ceremony, the firmas are drawn around the room, including on the floor, on the walls, and on ritual objects.
-They will often be placed at locations suggesting a direction of movement, such as a window or a door.
-The creation of these drawings are accompanied by chants called mambos.
-Gunpowder piles at specific points of the firma may then be lit, with the explosion deemed to attract the attentions of the mpungu.
-Firmas will also be cut into the bodies of new initiates, and drawn onto the nganga as it is being created.
+They are often placed at locations suggesting a direction of movement, such as a window or a door.
+They may also be drawn on handkerchiefs worn by participants on their head or chest.
+The creation of these drawings is accompanied by chants called mambos.
+Gunpowder piles at specific points of the firma may then be lit, with the explosion deemed to attract the mpungu.
+Firmas are also cut into the bodies of new initiates, and drawn onto the nganga as it is being created.